 EMS leaders, doctors partner to provide free online recertification program

-At least 20,000 EMS providers have enrolled in Refresh 2021, a free offering of CAPCE-approved lectures and NCCP curriculum hours
+More than 23,000 EMS providers have completed Refresh 2021, a free offering of CAPCE-approved lectures and NCCP curriculum hours

 This article, originally published December 9, 2020, has been updated with current information

 CAMBRIDGE, Mass. — A free online continuing education program developed by EMS leaders and doctors, has surpassed 44,000 enrolled EMS providers from throughout the United States, Canada and around the world.
 Those users have watched more than 1 million individual presentations and more than 23,000 users have completed the full program.

 The program, launched in December 2020, helps EMS providers maintain their certification during the COVID-19 pandemic.
 The Refresh 2021 program, hosted by learning management system Prodigy EMS, provides CAPCE-approved lectures and presentations, based on the National Continued Competency Program (NCCP), in an online format, according to a press release.
 Refresh 2021 aims to provide a completely free package of continuing education to meet local EMS operational needs.

 "NREMT waived the limits on distributive education for this recertification season due to COVID-19.
 That means we have a unique opportunity to crowdsource a spectacular education experience for EMTs and Paramedics around the world," said Hilton Head Island Fire Rescue Battalion Chief of EMS Tom Bouthillet, who spearheaded the project.

 Bouthillet brought together a steering board to advance the project and provide guidance and technical expertise, consisting of Drs.
 Peter Antevy, Paul Pepe, Kelly Bouthillet and Remle Crowe, and EMS thought leaders James DiClemente, Keith Griffiths, Brian LaCroix, Rob Lawrence and Mike Taigman.